-Nothing of real substance is said about samurai or kung fu, nor is there is there a larger point to their inclusion here.
+Nothing of real substance is said about samurai or kung fu, nor is there a larger point to their inclusion here.
 Although Wesley straddles cliques and identities, there is no message in that either.
 Hughes’s The Breakfast Club (1985) had a point about cliques, arguing against them.
 By contrast, the cultural references on Daybreak don’t serve any purpose greater than Mystery Science Theater 3000 (1988), doing the work of irony for the viewer and then regurgitating it into their mouth.
 The only moment of genuine irony is that one of Daybreak’s jabs at television is to ridicule how writers on other shows keep it simple to allow the viewer to keep an eye on their phone.
 Again the creators of Daybreak fail to apply their words to themselves, where they belong.

 No story is told by putting Road Warrior sporting goods on jocks.
 No purpose is served by knocking off Peewee from Have Space Suit—Will Travel (1958) and ramping up her antisocial tendencies to make Angelica.
 The CG mutant wildlife thread of the narrative amounts to nothing.
 The first season ends on yet another dumb and drawn-out “plot twist” with no end in sight.
 Thankfully, the production was aborted there; the promised second season was never made.

 There’s very little room for incidental humour or realism in the cramped confines of the flashback loops.
 With plenty of call for them there’s no gym teacher, no coach, no nurse, hardly any adults other than the ones who make it into the post-apocalypse because they are played by contracted regulars.
 This is why, when Burr mentions before the apocalypse that peanut allergy affects even a member of the staff, Josh can be certain that Burr is talking about himself.
 In a good script, that deduction would have been foolish.